dmoulton/4-in-a-row/readme.md

 5. You should be able to access the server from 2 browsers, each choose a color, and then play 4 in a row tic-tac-toe.

 6. The app doesn't have a lot of error checking, so you can cheat.
 That's not really the point.

+There is a demo at http://davidmoulton.me/4-in-a-row .
+The demo is not multi-user, meaning that anyone who loads the page can control the board.
+I will fix that in the future.